LHKong7/LeetCode-Havermeyer/doc/ProgrammingLanguage/Go.md

 **Pointers and functions**: While methods with pointer receivers take either a value or a pointer as a receiver when they are called.
 Functions that take a value argument must take a value of that specifc type.
 While methods with value receivers take either a value or a pointer as the receiver when they are called.

+**Value or Pointer receiver**:

+​	Two reasons to use a pointer receiver:

+- The method can modify the value that its receiver points to
+- avoid copying the value on each method call.

+##### Interfaces

+An interface type is defined as a set of method signatures.
+A value of interface type can hold any value that implements those methods.